Find specific 2023 LSJ ceremony information here.

 Spring and Summer graduates must apply for graduation by the third week of the Spring Quarter to participate in the UW Commencement Ceremony.
 You may go through the ceremony if you are graduating in August, if you apply for graduation by this deadline and have 15 or fewer credits left to finish your degree.
 Otherwise, you will need to wait until the next year’s ceremony.
 If you are an August graduate with credits to finish, your name will not be in the program, but will appear in the following year’s program.
 Students graduating in August, December, March, or June can all go through the June ceremony.
 In April, the Graduation Office will send you information on how to sign up for the ceremony and how to arrange for a cap and gown.
 Always be sure that your permanent mailing address is correct in the University database so that you will receive this mailing and any others.

-The Law, Societies, & Justice Program has its own Graduation Celebration in addition to the official Commencement ceremony; graduating seniors will be notified via email on the exact date of the Reception sometime in May.
+The Law, Societies, & Justice Department has its own Graduation Celebration in addition to the official Commencement ceremony; graduating seniors will be notified via email on the exact date, time, and location of the Reception in April.

 Your diploma will be sent to you three to four months after your graduation date.
 Your degree will be posted on your transcript about three weeks after your last quarter’s grades are submitted.
 Failure to submit required coursework (such that your grades will be delayed) or transcripts from another school where you may be completing the last of your requirements may result in delaying the award of your degree.
 To order an official transcript with the degree posting, contact the Transcript Office at (206) 543-5940, located in 225 Schmitz Hall.
 If your last quarter’s grades are delayed, you may not get your degree on time.